-\textit{\textbf{Reconstruction comparison in terms of RMSE:}} we use 10 folds cross validation to evaluate the difference between the observed and estimated matrices.
-The square root mean squared error (RMSE) is used as measurement at different values of factor numbers. {In addition, we also compare with the TCPD method with PCA-type linear combinition, whose RMSE is 0.380191.} The other results are shown in Table \ref{OECD}, from which we can see that our method performs better than others.
+\textit{\textbf{Reconstruction comparison in terms of the RMSE}} We use 10 fold cross-validation to evaluate the difference between the observed and estimated matrices in terms of the RMSE for different values of factor numbers.
+The results in Table \ref{OECD} demonstrate that sPCA performs the best; Q-MLE is out of work for the $2$nd and the $4$th factor numbers, which may attribute to the small sample size and matrix dimensions.